onflow/flow/docs/content/hybrid-custody/guides/linking-accounts.md

 ### Claim

-On the other side, the receiving account claims the published AuthAccount Capability, adding it to the signer's `ChildAccountManager`.
+On the other side, the receiving account claims the published AuthAccount Capability, adding it to the signer's `LinkedAccounts.Collection`.

 ```jsx
 import MetadataViews from "../../contracts/utility/MetadataViews.cdc"